m-richards/RecursiveRouteChoice/docs/source/introduction_install.rst

 Currently one can install from the repository directly using pip::

    pip install git+https://github.com/m-richards/RecursiveLogit.git
+   pip install -r requirements.txt

+It is recommended to use some kind of virtual environment to avoid conflicting package versions.
+There is also a :code:`requirements_strict.txt` which explicitly specifies package versions.
+This will likely contain less up to date package versions, but should always work regardless of future api changes of the dependencies.

 Hopefully this will also appear on PyPi at some point.